LORD BYRON

 Byron's Albany pad

-B(picks one): Oons - bien sûr - it's Henrietta yet again - now she wants me to place a notice in - The Courier! - that compound of baseness and malice?!
-(F and B scoff with venom) - and to state that 'B---- forgives' (turns over letter) forgives what? - oh - she's prepared to wait until Monday for it?! how very thoughtful is my new Thyrza - as she styles herself - or sister - or (scrutinises letter) affectionate cousin?? be damned to such nonsense
+B(picks one): Oons - bien sûr - it's Henrietta yet again - now she wants me to place a notice in the Courier! - that compound of baseness and malice?!
+(F and B scoff with venom) - and to state that 'B---- forgives' (turns over letter) forgives what? - oh - she's prepared to wait until Monday for it?! how very thoughtful is my new Thyrza - as she styles herself - or “sister” - or (scrutinises letter) “affectionate cousin"?? be damned to such nonsense

-B(lethargic): Indeed we have Fletcher - although, somehow they do seem to wear me down - and at the moment I have many, many cares - a marriage emerging from the ether - and my Mary prancing towards me from Notts - that conjunction is surely the cruellest joke that's yet been played on me
+B(lethargic): Indeed we have Fletcher - although, somehow they do seem to wear me down - and at the moment I have many, many cares - a marriage emerging from the ether - my Mary prancing towards me from Notts - that conjunction is surely the cruellest joke that's yet been played on me

 F fetches the brandy